crealoz/Cybage-CodExtracharge/README.md

 ## Additional information
 For more Magento 2 developer documentation, see Magento 2 Developer Documentation.
 Also, there you can track backward incompatible changes made in a Magento EE mainline after the Magento 2.0 release.
-# Cash On Delivery for Magento 2

-This module is a Cash On Delivery implementation for Magento2 allowing you to define an additional fee based on destination country, region and total amount.

 ## Installing in your Magento